makrai/notes/chen24-odyssey-ser-chall.md

   * The model trained with the focal loss together with the prior-based class weights obtained the best overall performance
   * focal loss + prior-based class weights + ensemble
-    * focal loss 9 prior-based class weights performs worse on major classes than the models trained with uniform class weights ~> ensemble system is designed to comprise of models with different preferences on major classes and minor classes
+    * focal loss + prior-based class weights performs worse on major classes than the models trained with uniform class weights ~> ensemble system is designed to comprise of models with different preferences on major classes and minor classes
   ~> SOTA performance in the Odyssey 2024 Emotion Recognition Challenge track-1
-  * Macro-F1 of 35.69%, and has ranked the first among 68 submissions
+  * Macro-F1 of 35.69%, and rank 1 among 68 submissions

 # 2. Related Works